JPitters/CloudResume2024/src/content/blog/post1.md

 For a while, I floated in the Software Development field, mostly working on webapps and such, forever waiting on something that would just hit me over the head and wake me up.
 And then life happened.
-I got a girlfriend, I travelled a lot, hung out with my brothers, AI popped up out the darkness and shook the coins out of me - it was mostly great!
+I got a girlfriend, I traveled a lot, hung out with my brothers, AI popped up out the darkness and shook the coins out of me - it was mostly great!
 However, I also came to understand what I am most passionate about.
 I look forward to a life of successfully supporting others and providing my loved ones with great experiences, while working on things that actually interest me.
 So, I started to research tech solutions.
 A lot.
 Eventually, I came upon